Best Film for the Nikon EL2

 Consumer vs Professional Film

-There may be a disparity in supply.
-Consumer films can often still be found in big-box stores and pharmacies in anemic quantities.
-Pro film stocks will need to be ordered from a camera store or online retailer.
+There’s a disparity in where film can be purchased.
+Consumer film stocks can often be seen in pharmacies and big-box stores in limited quantities.
+Pro film needs to be bought from a online or photography store.

-It is often quite challenging to handhold the EL2 with ISO 100 or slower speed films (ISO 25, ISO 50, etc).
-The will probably be longer will likely take longer than what you can handhold without leading to motion blur unless you're out in full sun.
+It can be problematic to handhold the EL2 with ISO 100 or slower films (ISO 25, ISO 50, etc).
+This is due to the fact that without full sun, the exposure times are going to take longer than what you can handhold without creating motion blur.

-The ISO selection knob is labeled as ASA/ISO on the Nikon EL2.
-The move to labeling ISO from ASA (American Standards Association) came after the creation of the International Standards Organization (ISO).
+As a quick note, the ISO selection knob is listed as ASA on the Nikon EL2.
+The move to using ISO from ASA (American Standards Association) came after the creation of the International Standards Organization (ISO).

-Film latitude is the range of stops a film can be overexposed while holding onto adequate images.
-Pro film emulsions have a larger latitude to go along with a slightly higher cost.
+Latitude is the range of stops a film can be overexposed while producing satisfactory photographs.
+Professional film emulsions have a greater latitude to go along with a slightly increased cost.

-Negative film has a greater amount of latitude when compared to reversal film.
-That is one of the reasons it is deemed to be challenging to shoot.
+Negative film has a greater amount of latitude compared to slide film.
+That is a reason it’s perceived as difficult to use.